 Design trends come and go like the wind.
-Some that you thought you’d never see again reappear, if only as mere shadows of their former selves or as sentimental and kitschy nods to simpler times.
-This is true for fashion as well as home and kitchen decor, and it can be fascinating to track the winds of change in design through the decades.
+Some trends that you thought you’d never see again reappear, if only as mere shadows of their former selves or as sentimental and kitschy nods to simpler times.
+This is true for both fashion and kitchen decor, and it can be fascinating to track the winds of change in design through the decades.
 Before we look at kitchen cabinet colors for 2021, let’s delve a bit into the past.

 Kitchen Cabinet Colors from Past Decades